Articles & Publications

 We begin this article by considering the following critical conceptual issues in research on resilience: (1) distinctions between protective, promotive, and vulnerability factors; (2) the need to unpack underlying processes; (3) the benefits of within-group experimental designs; and (4) the advantages and potential pitfalls of an overwhelming scientific focus on biological and genetic factors (to the relative exclusion of familial and contextual ones).
 Read More

-This prospective study aimed to examine whether prenatal mindfulness and self-compassion are associated with increased prenatal attachment and fewer symptoms of anxiety and depression in the postpartum.
-Identifying protective factors in the perinatal period creates an opportunity for prevention against morbidity in offspring, given previous findings indicating that prenatal and postnatal mood disturbance are associated with adverse consequences for child development and attachment.
+This perspective study aimed to examine whether prenatal mindfulness and self-compassion are associated with increased prenatal attachment and fewer symptoms of anxiety and depression in the postpartum.
+Identifying protective factors in the perinatal creates an opportunity for prevention against morbidity in offspring, given previous findings indicating that prenatal and postnatal mood disturbance are associated with adverse consequences for Child Development and attachment.
 Read More

 This paper introduces the construct of mindfulness and highlights research findings on the benefits of mindfulness-based clinical interventions.
-Drawing on the theoretical perspective of Daniel Stern (1985), mindfulness can be understood as a necessary prerequisite for the affective attunement that occurs within the intersubjective relatedness of mother and infant.
+Drawing on the theoretical perspective of Daniel Stern (1985), mindfulness could be understood as a necessary prerequisite for the effective attunement that occurs within the inter-subjective relatedness of mother and infant.
 Read More

 Spiritual Beliefs of Mothers With Potentially Distressing Pregnancies